S-1802

 Enforcement Authority

-The Office of Information Technology is designated to establish minimum safety test requirements and review annual reports submitted by artificial intelligence companies.
+The Office of Information Technology (OIT) is designated to establish safety test requirements and review annual reports.
 The bill does not specify any enforcement mechanism, penalties, or private right of action.
+OIT's role is limited to rulemaking and report review.

 Penalties

-The bill does not specify any penalties, damages, or remedies for noncompliance.
+The bill does not specify any penalties, damages, fines, or other monetary or non-monetary remedies for non-compliance.

 Who Is Covered